Payment may be made in a number of ways, our preferred method of payment is by Direct Debit.

 Payments can also be made on the secure Payment website where further guidance will be given.

 To make payments at the Customer Service Centres.
-Please complete the payment envelope provided, insert your cheque and deposit in the secure payment box at 40 Bell Street, Wigston or Oadby Library.
+Please complete the payment envelope provided, insert your cheque and deposit in the secure payment box at 40 Bell Street, Wigston.
 Payments will be processed on the next working day.

 If you post your cheque, Please send to Oadby and Wigston Borough Council, Council Offices, Station Road, Wigston, Leicestershire, LE18 2DR